Our Favourite Cards

 To avoid all this cost and hassle, one popular credit card offers comprehensive car rental excess protection - the American Express Airpoints Platinum Our view:

 The deal: Annual Fee: $195 Airpoints or Membership Rewards?
 Airpoints Annual percentage interest rate: 19.95% p.a.
-Interest Free Period: up to 55 days Bonus Offer: Be rewarded with 400 bonus Airpoints Dollars when you apply online by 2 November 2020, are approved, and spend $1,500 on your new Card within the first 3 months.
-This offer is available to new Card Members only.
+Interest Free Period: up to 55 days Bonus Offer: 300 bonus Airpoints Dollars when you apply, are approved and spend $1,500 on your new Card within the first 3 months.
+New Card Members only.
 Be aware: To spend enough to cover the annual fee, you'll need to charge around $11.500 (to earn 195 Airpoints Dollars), or, on average, around $1,000 a month.

 Benefits include: